Breast Cancer & Life Insurance

 We understand that being told that you have cancer, is going to be physically, mentally and emotionally draining.
-Our job is to work hard for you, to make sure that we find an insurer who is going to be supportive of you and the fight that you have been through.
+Our job is to work hard for you, to make sure that we find an insurer who is going to be supportive of you and what you have been through.

 Things we need to know:

 In order to give you an accurate idea of what your life insurance may cost, it is essential that we have the staging and grading of your cancer.
-Without it, insurers cannot give us any indication as to how much your premiums will be.
+Without it, insurers cannot give us a clear indication as to how much your premiums will be.

 Critical illness cover for people who have had breast cancer may be available with an exclusion.
 This will be dependent upon the cancer having been low grading/staging and following a set period of time since the last treatment.
 This may involve a full cancer exclusion to the policy claims set or a specific breast cancer exclusion.

-Where the breast cancer was of a high severity and/or very recent standard insurers may decline to offer you cover or suggest that you postpone your application for a set period of time before critical illness cover can be considered.
-At this point, you can look at specialist critical illness policies that you will be eligible for.
+Where the breast cancer was of a high grading/staging or has been quite recent, standard insurers may decline to offer you cover.
+It may be that the insurer suggests that you postpone your application for a set period of time, before critical illness cover can be considered.
+At this point, you can look at specialist critical illness policies that are available.